 Figure 6.X.3-1 3rd party application requesting User authentication

 A User which has credentials for UID-1 and has access to the particular UE (which is identified by IMSI-A to the operator).
 The user logs-in to the application using bank id and password.
-The bank application requests for secondary authentication, so the user provides UID-1 and the operator’s name to the Bank application.
+The bank application requests for secondary authentication, so the user provides UID-1 and optionally the operator’s name to the Bank application.
 The interaction between user and the application is out of 3GPP scope.

+Note: The device from which the user accesses the application (e.g. bank application) may not be the same as the UE (which is associated to IMSI-A).
+3rd party server asks the operator to check whether the particular User has the possession of the particular UE which is linked to that User ID (i.e. possession factor) and operator verifies it by invoking the User to perform authentication for the particular User ID at that particular UE.

 AF to NEF : Nnef_UserVerify Request (User ID)